rodrigomantoani/opsfleet/docs/LESSONS_LEARNED.md

 2. Added proper taints and tolerations to ensure GPU workloads land on GPU nodes
 3. Configured proper scaling settings to reduce provisioning time

-## Best Practices Learned

-1. **Resource Dependencies**
-   - Always explicitly define resource dependencies in Terraform
-   - Use `depends_on` for resources that need specific ordering
-   - Consider using data sources for dynamic configurations

-2. **Configuration Management**
-   - Keep configurations simple and standardized
-   - Use version pinning for all components
-   - Document all configuration options and their impacts

-3. **Testing and Validation**
-   - Create test workloads to validate GPU functionality
-   - Monitor resource utilization during testing
-   - Validate time-slicing functionality with multiple pods

-4. **Monitoring and Debugging**
-   - Set up proper logging for GPU components
-   - Monitor GPU utilization and allocation
-   - Keep track of pod scheduling events

-5. **Cost Optimization**
-   - Use spot instances where possible
-   - Implement proper node draining
-   - Monitor GPU utilization to adjust time-slicing settings

 ## Future Improvements